cybex-dev/twilio_voice/README.md

 TwilioVoice.instance.requestCallPhonePermission();  // Gives Android permissions to place outgoing calls TwilioVoice.instance.requestReadPhoneStatePermission();  // Gives Android permissions to read Phone State including receiving calls
-TwilioVoice.instance.requestReadPhoneNumbersPermission();  // Gives Android permissions to read Phone Accounts
+TwilioVoice.instance.requestReadPhoneNumbersPermission();  // Gives Android permissions to read Phone Accounts TwilioVoice.instance.requestManageOwnCallsPermission();  // Gives Android permissions to manage calls, this isn't necessary to request as the permission is simply required in the Manifest, but added nontheless.
 ```

 Following this, to register a Phone Account (required by all applications implementing a system-managed `ConnectionService`, run: